Drag375o/Drag375o/README.md

 - 💻 Most at home in **C, C++, Python and Java**
 - 🗄️ Learning to design and query databases with **MySQL**
 - 🎨 Also draw and design — **Illustrator** is my second IDE
-- 💬 Ask me about C, C++, Java, or basic web with HTML & CSS
+- 💬 Ask me about C, C++, Java, Python or Machine learning related topic and algorithms

 ---

-## 🛠️ Tech Stack:  What I have used till now
+## 🛠️ Tech Stack: Used till now

 **Languages**